sethsec/celerystalk/README.md

 # firefox /htb/celerystalkReports/Workspace-Report[Default.html] &  # View report
 ```

-**[Vulnerability Assessment Mode]** - Example showing how to scan a list of in-scope hosts/networks and any subdomains that resolve to any of the in-scope IPs
+**[Vulnerability Assessment Mode]** - How to scan a list of in-scope hosts/networks and any subdomains that resolve to any of the in-scope IPs

 ```
 # nmap -iL client-inscope-list.txt -Pn -p- -sV -oX client.xml       # Run nmap